Marc's Blog

 Serverless: The most obvious one is serverlessness.
 With DSQL you don’t need to pick hardware, manage clusters, design for failover, think about patching engines or systems, monitor CPU and memory, or any of the many other tasks that come with good cluster management.
 When you get started with any database, you can basically ignore these things: buying excess CPU and memory at small scale is cheap, and monitoring is easy when you aren’t also trying to drive efficiency.
 But this is a kind of operational debt, which will eventually come due.
 With DSQL, you can avoid this debt entirely: the system scales memory, CPU, and storage to meet your application’s needs, and so you don’t need to monitor these things.
 It keeps the database software and system software up-to-date too.

 Scale-down: I see a lot of database architectures take on a lot of complexity to reduce cost during nights and weekends: scaling down primaries, removing read replicas, and even removing secondaries.
 These are smart cost management things with many database products, but you simply don’t need them with DSQL.
 DSQL scales up and down with your application, priced on the amount of work your database is doing, not the scale of your infrastructure.
 Doing no work?
-You’ll spend more money.
+You’ll spend no money.

 Strong consistency and just-right isolation: DSQL offers a single isolation level: strong snapshot isolation, equivalent to single-node PostgreSQL’s REPEATABLE READ isolation level.
 Strong means strong consistency.
 You never have to worry about eventually-consistent read replicas, routing queries between the primary and replicas based on consistency needs, or even eventual consistency between regions.
 Every transaction and every query is strongly consistent.
 Snapshot isolation is, in my mind, the simplest isolation level for application programmers to reason about.
 Isolated enough to avoid most common concurrency bugs, but doesn’t push a lot of optimization work onto the system builder.